You can apply to make yourself bankrupt if you can’t pay your debts.

 Your application will be looked at by someone who works for the Insolvency Service called an ‘adjudicator’.
 They’ll decide if you should be made bankrupt.

 The process is different if someone else is applying to make you bankrupt.

 You can only apply for bankruptcy online.
 It costs £655.

 - you’ll receive a copy of the bankruptcy order and may be interviewed about your situation

 - your assets can be used to pay your debts

 - you’ll have to follow the bankruptcy restrictions

-- your name and details will be published on the Individual Insolvency Register
+- your name and details will be published in the Individual Insolvency Register

-After 12 months you’re usually discharged (released) from your bankruptcy restrictions and debts.
+After 12 months you’re usually released (‘discharged’) from your bankruptcy restrictions and debts.
 Assets that were part of your estate during the bankruptcy period can still be used to pay your debts.

 Get help and information